It's summertime in The Valley - you know what that means right? Festivals, fairs and all other wonderful outdoor activities are in full swing!

 Pennsboro Pumpkin Fest - This is a true craft festival!
 There is also a nice selection of food and local business vendors, as well as kids' activities.
 A great plus for moms - the Adams Ricci Playground is nearby!

 Meadowbrooke Gourds Open House - Several times a year Meadowbrooke Gourds offers tours of the gourd plant.
-Also expect special deals - arrive early for the best selection!
+Also expect special deals (arrive early for the best selection), activities, and live music.

-Carlisle Events Car Shows - With ten shows to choose from every year, nearly everyone can find something of interest.
+Carlisle Events Car Shows - With eight shows to choose from every year, nearly everyone can find something of interest.
 Many of the shows also boast a Women's Oasis Tent and kid-friendly activities - truly a family event!
-My favorite is the bike show - modified bikes, awesome paint jobs, stunt performances, burnout contest and TONS of bikes!